 Before the November Update or Threshold 2 update, this feature was exclusive to Home edition, but the feature is now available for both Windows 10 Pro and Home editions.

-Before we tell you how to turn on or off Windows Spotlight feature, let’s see how the Windows Spotlight feature works, and why it shows Like what you see message on the lock screen.
+Before we tell you how to turn on or off Windows Spotlight feature, let’s see how the Windows Spotlight feature works, and why it shows “Like what you see?” message on the lock screen.

-As said at the beginning of this article, clicking “Like what you see?” text shows I want more and Not a fan options.
-Clicking the first option (I want more) will make Windows 10 show more similar of type of images in future.
+As said at the beginning of this article, clicking “Like what you see?” text shows “I want more” and “Not a fan” options.
+Clicking the first option (I want more) will make Windows 10 show more similar types of images in the future.

-That is, for instance, if you click I want to more option when the lock screen background picture was of nature, Windows 10 will show more pictures of nature on lock screen in the future.
-That said, it will occasionally show other types of pictures or pictures from other categories as well, but you can click Not a fan option if you like to stop Windows from displaying those kind of pictures on your lock screen.
+That is, for instance, if you click “I want more!” option when the lock screen background picture was of nature, Windows 10 will show more pictures of nature on lock screen in the future.
+That said, it will occasionally show other types of photographs or pictures from other categories as well, but you can click Not a fan option if you like to stop Windows from displaying that kind of picture on your lock screen.

 Step 2: Click Lock screen to see settings related to the lock screen.

-And if you have chosen Slideshow option, you need click Add a folder and then select a folder containing your favorite pictures.
+And if you have chosen Slideshow option, you need to click Add a folder and then select a folder containing your favorite pictures.

 To know the location of these Windows Spotlight pictures, please refer to our how to save Windows Spotlight lock screen pictures guide.

-Hope this helps!
+I hope this helps!